Marine Science Masters Degree Program Requirements

 Upon admission, M.S. students must make satisfactory progress toward the award of the degree, including:

-(1) Selection of Thesis Advisor from the faculty of the SEOE (selected prior to admission) - No form
+(1) Selection of Thesis Advisor from the faculty of the SEOE (selected prior to admission)

 (2) Formation of a Master’s Thesis Committee (1st year) - see FORMS page